crispyrusk/cuda_caffe/README.md

 AWS provides a couple of GPU instance types, g2.2xlarge and g2.8xlarge.
 The NVIDIA-Docker provides instructions on how to deploy NVIDIA-Docker based containers on these instances: https://github.com/NVIDIA/nvidia-docker/wiki/Deploy-on-Amazon-EC2

-The following instructions works and is tested on the g2.2xlarge instances running Ubuntu 14
+The following instructions is tested on the g2.2xlarge instances running Ubuntu 14

 Prepare the instance to expose the GPU:
 ```